-After my divorce, now sixteen years ago, I was completely off the card.
-I did not know who I was anymore.
-My fellow believers in the congregation of Jehovah's Witnesses were very affected and did not know how to assist me at that time.
-The elders decided to send someone who could teach me biblical so that I would be well on top of it.
-During one of the meetings an elder came to me with the proposal to give me a study at home.
-He was my age and, in my opinion, was open to sensitive things.
-I was okay with him.
-Appointments were made and the biblical instruction was given neatly every week.
-Soon after the study there was a nice chat on the sofa.
-If you are a witness of Jehovah, you have little or no friends outside the community - that is seen as "bad association."
+After my divorce, sixteen years ago now, I was completely devastated.
+I no longer knew who I was.
+My fellow believers in the congregation of Jehovah's Witnesses were deeply moved and were not sure how to assist me at the time.
+The elders decided to send someone who could give me Bible instruction so that I could recover.
+At one of the meetings, an elder approached me and suggested that I give a home study.
+He was my age and I think he was very open to sensitive things.
+I got along well with him.
+Appointments were made and the biblical teaching was neatly given every week.
+Soon after the study, people chatted on the sofa.
+When you are one of Jehovah's Witnesses, you have few, if any, friends outside of the community - that is seen as 'bad associations.'
 But with him I could safely tell my story.

 After a few weeks the chatter began to become more and more physical; frolic, tickle and wrestle.
 I felt very bad about it as an adult man of 28 years, but I did not have the emotional and physical strength to hold him back.
 The next time he came over there was not studied but immediately transferred to the sofa with a violent assault as a result.
 I was immediately aware of what had happened, but what could I do to an elder who in turn was carried by the municipality?

 I left a balloon with my peers and with the other elders in the congregation; this came as a bomb.
 They all denied knowing anything about similar behavior with this elder and had no understanding for my story.
 Immediately they proceeded to defend and completely protected him.
 I did not know where to go.
 Even my parents did not believe me; an elder is appointed by the spirit of God, and you can not possibly doubt that person.
 I would have misunderstood it.
 If I "did not quickly purify my thoughts, the Blessing of God would not stay with me for long."